 There is still no digital way to trust.

-Every year, billions vanish into wire fraud.
-The industry “best practice” is still a phone call.
-WireTrust brings zero-trust controls to high-value wires: authenticated identity, verified authorship, and a tamper-resistant record.
+WireTrust brings zero-trust controls to high-value wires: authenticated identity, trusted authorship, and a tamper-evident record.

 Wire transfers were never built for a hostile world.